Housing Choices – Finding a Place to Live

 – What are the rules about drinking and smoking?

 – Does the building meet city code?
 Does it have working fire detectors, extinguishers, emergency exits, and other safety features?

 – Is the home near the public bus or train route?

 Assisted living homes provide health services and help with personal care in a homelike setting.
 There is an emphasis on personal dignity, independence, and privacy.
 Assisted living homes can be in apartment-like buildings or private homes.
 Services include meals and help with taking medicines, bathing, dressing, and toileting.
-Assisted living homes are licensed by the Texas Department of Aging and Disability Services (DADS).
+Assisted living homes are licensed by the Texas Health and Human Services Commission (HHSC).

-- Visit the DADS website to learn about assisted living facilities.
+- Visit this website to learn about assisted living facilities.

-- Search Assisted Living Facilities on the DADS website.
+- Download a list of Assisted Living Facilities on the HHSC website.

 Adult Residential Care:

 Some adults need 24-hour care but do not need nursing services.
 Some residential care and treatment facilities provide this kind of 24-hour, non-nursing care.
 This includes crisis residential and respite resources.
 Residential care and treatment facilities are licensed by the Texas Department of Aging and Disability Services (DADS).
 Most adult residential facilities offer personal care, home management, escorting, 24-hour supervision, social and recreational activities, and help getting around town.